 data format, providing straightforward encoding and decoding for

 Julia types.
 Install via:

 A Java implementation as part of the popular Jackson JSON library is at:

 A Java 7 implementation focusing on test coverage and a clean separation of model, encoder and decoder is at:

 JACOB, a small CBOR encoder and decoder implemented in plain Java is at:

 borabora supports graph queries and lazy decoding of stream elements:

-A C implementation for highly constrained nodes, which achieves a full CBOR decoder in 880 bytes of ARM code (and now also includes an encoder), has recently become available.
+A C implementation for highly constrained nodes, which achieves a full CBOR decoder in 880 bytes of ARM code (and now also includes an encoder), has been around for a while: